abu1882/singteltest/README.md

 ReadME.md

+Some details on the solution.
+	1. For the sake of simplicity, I have removed all the packages from classes
+	2. All the source code were compiled using eclipse and unit test cases were run against the each solution before uploading

 Solution 1
 	In Solution 1, there are 3 interfaces defined with methods walk, sing and fly respectivly.
 Both Animal and Bird classes implement these three interfaces
 Solution 2